 22 Mar How to Experience Barcelona as a Local

-When visiting a city, so impressive as Barcelona, there are a few key things to check out: its local cuisine, its coastline and the activities to do there.
+When visiting a city, so impressive as Barcelona, there are a few key things to check out to get the full Experience Barcelona as a local: its local cuisine, its coastline and the activities to do there.

 Given that you are heading to Spain, you simply cannot leave without trying the infamous Spanish cuisine tapas.
 In order to avoid the more touristic places with overpriced tapas, choosing a restaurant well is extremely important.
 To do so, ensure you keep well away from La Rambla and instead head towards Carrer de Blai in Avenida Parallel.
 There you will find many different tapas bars that specialize only in the aforementioned cuisine.
 The best of all is that you will be able to find tapas places where some dishes cost the mere sum of 1€.
 This gives you the opportunity to try an extensive range of tapas and still end up replete, at very little expense.
 If you are seeking something a bit more upmarket, then La Xampanyeria is the place for you.
 This traditionally Catalan restaurant allows you to pair your selected tapas with bottles of local cava, perfect for soaking up the bustling Spanish atmosphere with friends and family.